Gain a PAT certificate for your business

-The Electricity at Work Regulations (1989) placed a Legal responsibility on employers, suppliers and hirers etc to take reasonable steps to ensure that no danger results from the use of electrical equipment.
-This means all Portable Appliances at your place of work have to be regularly tested to ensure they are safe.
+The Electricity at Work Regulations (1989) placed a Legal responsibility on employers, suppliers and hirers etc. to take reasonable steps to ensure that no danger results from the use of electrical equipment.
+This means all Portable Appliances at your place of work must be regularly tested to ensure they are safe.
 Everybody has a duty to ensure the safety of others whilst at work; however, the Duty Holder will have ultimate responsibility for electrical safety.
 If nobody at your place of work is clear on who that is, then the responsibility falls on the most senior person.
-It is important to know who has the responsibility for safety and welfare of staff in order to establish that compliance is achieved.
+It is important to know who has the responsibility for safety and welfare of staff to establish that compliance is achieved.

-For the purpose of the legislation, a portable electrical appliance is taken to be an item of equipment which is not part of a fixed installation but is, or is intended to be, connected to fixed installation, or a generator, by means of a flexible cable and a plug and socket – any item with a plug is Portable Appliance.
+For the legislation, a portable electrical appliance is taken to be an item of equipment which is not part of a fixed installation but is, or is intended to be, connected to fixed installation, or a generator, by means of a flexible cable and a plug and socket – any item with a plug is Portable Appliance.
 This would include electric drills, kettles, PCs, printers, monitors, extension lead and even some large items such as vending machines and photocopiers.

 There is no specific schedule set out.
 There are however guidelines to help.
 The frequency of testing depends on the type of equipment and the environment in which it is used.
-For example a high-risk item such as an electric drill should be tested more frequently than a low risk item such as a PC.
-Furthermore a drill that is used every day in a high density manufacturing plant should be tested more frequently than a drill used only occasionally in an office environment.
+For example, a high-risk item such as an electric drill should be tested more frequently than a low risk item such as a PC.
+Furthermore, a drill that is used every day in a high-density manufacturing plant should be tested more frequently than a drill used only occasionally in an office environment.
 Essentially it is the responsibility of the employer to assess the risk involved and implement its own programme of testing.
 Most companies still opt for a blanket test of all equipment on an annual basis to ensure conformity.

 In some environments where it is not possible to turn equipment on and off, such as computer suites and comms rooms, it may only be appropriate for a visual inspection to be carried out.
 If this is the case, then every effort must be made to carry out a combined inspection and test at the next available times.
 This would normally be during a scheduled shut-down for maintenance purpose.

 Most failures are found during the initial visual check (i.e. a cracked plug or an incorrectly rated fuse).
-These minor repairs will be carried out during the course of the works however other failures may not be fixed quickly and Interlink Lighting will take them out of service to eliminate danger to your staff.
+These minor repairs will be carried out during the works however other failures may not be fixed quickly and Interlink Lighting will take them out of service to eliminate danger to your staff.